skills-cogrammar/Technical-Interview-Preperation/Textbook/Chapter 13 - Session Management/readme.md

 # Chapter 13 - Session Management

-Nearly every application now requires you to create an account to access the service, this feature allows for the application experience to be more personalized and/or prevent unauthorized access to sensitive information.
+Nearly every application now requires you to create an account to access the service, this feature allows for the application experience to be more personalized and/or prevent unauthorised access to sensitive information.

 The distributed nature of modern software presents a few challenges when it comes to ensuring that the interaction between a client and a server is handled correctly.
 When applications mostly ran natively, the application would only communicate with the server at the initial login and the rest of the operations would be carried out natively, but now, we need constant communication with the server and with each request, the server needs to be aware of who it’s communicating with.